HitomiMo/CIND820_Capstone-Project/README.md

    - Capped outliers
    - Encoding all categorical variables (columns with type: object) to numerical variables
    - Feature Selection to reduce dimensions
-   - Applying undersampling, oversampling and SMOTE to address the imbalance in the target class, "Satisfaction"
+   - Applied undersampling, oversampling and SMOTE to address the imbalance in the target class, "Satisfaction"
 2. Build models
    - Random Forest: undersampling, oversampling and SMOTE
    - k-Nearest Neighbours: undersampling, oversampling and SMOTE